Shondiiee/ProjectManagementTool/README.md

   - Start your web server
   - Open phpMyAdmin in your browser: http://localhost/phpmyadmin
   - Click on "New" to create a database
-  - Database name: project_management
+  - Database name: project_manager
   - Collation: utf8mb4_general_ci
   - click "Create"

 **Step 4: Import the Database Schema**
-  - Click on the project_management database in the left sidebar
+  - Click on the project_manager database in the left sidebar
   - Click on the "SQL" tab
   - Copy the contents of the database.sql file that is provided in the repository
   - Paste it into the SQL text area